Our ancestry dates from 1903 when Excelsior MVC was founded as the first male choir

-This was sometimes referred to as a 'breakaway' from Delph MVC, but the earliest available records, dating from the 1930's, show that at a General Meeting of Delph MVC, held in Uppermill in March 1955, it was decided "that the choir shall henceforward be named The Saddleworth Male Voice Choir".
+This was sometimes referred to as a 'breakaway' from Delph MVC, but the earliest available records, which date from the 1930's, show that in March 1955 a General Meeting of Delph MVC held in Uppermill decided "that the choir shall hence-forward be named The Saddleworth Male Voice Choir".

-There are currently around 50 members, mainly from the Saddleworth, Oldham, and Tameside areas.
+There are currently around 50 members, mainly from the Saddleworth, Oldham, Rochdale, and Tameside areas.

 There was a notable 'line of succession' from the earliest days, continuing into the present century.

 Excelsior MVC was founded by Mr. Bright Hinchliffe in 1903.
 His son Sydney was a member of that choir and then of Delph MVC.
-He was latterly Delph's Chairman and then its President, and the first President of the 'SMVC' era from 1955 to 1960, until leaving the choir and moving away on retirement.
+He was latterly Delph's Chairman and then its President, and the first President of the 'SMVC' era from 1955 to 1960, until he left and moved away on retirement.

 Alan Hinchliffe followed his father Sydney into SMVC in 1957.
 He had various official roles over the years, latterly as Chairman until retiring and moving from local area in 1989/90.

 He was also a Vice-President from 1970 until he passed away in 2001.
-Alan once recalled that one reason for the move to Uppermill in 1955 and change of choir name to Saddleworth MVC, was that in those days only one choir member had a car, and Uppermill was more centrally placed, with better public transport links, making it easier to get to rehearsals - hardly a consideration nowadays !
+Alan once recalled that one reason for the move to Uppermill in 1955 and change of choir name to Saddleworth MVC, was that in those days only one choir member had a car, and Uppermill was more centrally placed, with better public transport links, making it easier to get to rehearsals - hardly a consideration today!

 Concerts are performed locally as well as further afield.
 The Choir presents its own concerts twice yearly at Saddleworth (Uppermill) Civic Hall featuring a variety of guest artists with leading soloists, folk groups and brass bands, including some 'household names'.
 Also, and possibly uniquely for a male voice choir, there is an annual performance of Handel's Messiah each December at the Civic Hall, with the men being joined by an augmented chorus of ladies, plus professional soloists and orchestra.